viktorstrate/algebra-latex/README.md

 - [algebrite](http://algebrite.org/)
 - [coffeequate](http://coffeequate.readthedocs.io/)

-> NOTE: The above libraries are optional, and has to be installed before use
+> NOTE: The above libraries are optional, and have to be installed before use

 *continuing from example above*
 ```javascript